sophieallen0798/Minerology_Study_Tool/README.md

 fields as labels.
 Both actions required huge methods that could probably be simplified.

 My folder class could probably have just been a regular class that takes in a string as a name.
 My GUI and other classes would just be able to use two folders with different names.
+I also could have organized my action listeners in my GUI better and consolidate them.